-Each point is worth 1 cent each when redeemed for cash or travel rewards.
+Each point is worth 1 cent when redeemed for cash or travel rewards.

+In conclusion, who wins between the Amex Blue Business vs Chase Ink Cash?
 Both the Amex Blue Business Cards and Chase Ink Cash can help you earn bonus points on your daily spending.
-Because they are a no annual fee cards, they can be a perfect primary or secondary credit card depending on what else is in your wallet.
+Because they are no annual fee cards, they can be perfect primary or secondary credit cards, depending on what else is in your wallet.